 Dasher + Fisher also uses a base spirit made from grapes, which isn’t permitted under UK regulations but is proving popular among small-batch distilleries here in Australia.
 “When you drink these gins you’ve got beautiful fruity esters dancing at the edges of the palate,” says Burgess.
 “Those fruity esters are left over from the original grape varietals that formed the neutral spirit.
 So you end up with a broader and longer palate experience.”

-The Living City Project will be a showcase for many northern Tasmanian producers with shops, cellar doors and restaurants, bringing the likes of the quiet-achiever trout farmer and cheesemaker to the frontline.
-Southern Wild will have a space there.
+Part of Devonport’s ongoing LIVING CITY project, Providore Place will showcase northern Tasmanian producers across shops, cellar doors and restaurants, bringing the likes of the humble trout farmer and cheesemaker to the frontline.
+Southern Wild Distillery will have a space there when the cavernous market hall officially launches in the coming months.

 “The idea is to focus on the world-class produce from our region that doesn’t see the light of day in our local markets,” says Burgess.
 “Some of these wonderful products often go straight to export.
 The downside of that for our community is we don’t get the opportunity to celebrate where we’re from and what we can achieve.
 Because jeez we do a great job of growing produce.
-I really think that this Living City Project can be the centre for food innovation for the country.”
+I really think that Providore Place can be the centre for food innovation for the country.”